AndrewSRea/My_Learning_Port/Bootstrap/Getting_Started/Introduction/README.md

 ### Reboot

-For improved cross-browser rendering, we use [Reboot]() to correct inconsistencies across browsers and devices while providing slightly more opinionated resets to common HTML elements.
+For improved cross-browser rendering, we use [Reboot]() to correct inconsistencies across browsers and devices while providing slightly more opinionated resets to common HTML elements. <!-- link to Content/Reboot -->

 ## Community